 In the latest Exeter Airport news, the airport has joined the CAA Hydrogen Challenge, trialling hydrogen-powered ground vehicles and electric equipment to reduce emissions.
 LED lighting and advanced recycling initiatives are now fully in place as part of its carbon-reduction roadmap.

-Passenger feedback remains overwhelmingly positive: Exeter topped the 2025 Which? survey of UK airports with an 80% satisfaction rating for staff friendliness and minimal queues.
+Passenger feedback remains overwhelmingly positive: Exeter topped the 2025 Which?
+Survey of UK airports with an 80% satisfaction rating for staff friendliness and minimal queues.

 Getting to Exeter Airport